“What’s for dinner?”

 Kids are great at forming the loaves and spreading the sauce on top.

-Win #1: Make your own pizza night naturally draws kids into the kitchen.
-Win #2: This Mini Garden Meatza recipe is more nutrient-dense than a typical pizza.
+Make your own pizza night naturally draws kids into the kitchen.

 Challenge your kids to pick at least three different colored produce toppings as they make their own creations.